Background of the Cancer Benefit Program (the Program) sponsored by FASNY, AFDNYS, NYSAFC and NYSAC (the Associations)

 Claims Administration and Management

-A50.
-A firefighter must submit their claim directly to the benefits provider, typically an insurance carrier.
-First, they will contact the benefits provider for claim filing instructions and complete their part of the form.
+A46.
+A firefighter must submit their claim directly to the Hartford.
+First, the firefighter will contact the Hartford for claim filing instructions and complete their part of the form.
 Second, they will supply the contact information of their fire district, department or company and attending physician.
 The benefits provider will contact the fire service entity to confirm eligibility of the firefighter and follow up with the attending physician for any necessary medical records.

-A51.
-No. The carrier providing coverage will manage information received from the claimant, the fire service entity and medical records of the attending physician.
+A47.
+No. The Hartford will manage information received from the claimant, the fire service entity and medical records of the attending physician.

 Questions regarding the Program

-Q52.
-If I have questions regarding plan designs and rates, how do I contact the Program?
+Q48.
+If I have questions regarding plan design, rates, and quoting how do I contact the Program?

 - An email address is available to forward any written questions – NYSVFB@willistowerswatson.com